A tunable mixed feedback oscillator: Feedback tuning via dominance theory

 The linear system $G(s,k,\beta)$ in \eqref{eq:linear_tf} is stable with poles in $-\frac{1}{\tau_l}$, $-\frac{1}{\tau_p}$, and $-\frac{1}{\tau_n}$.
 Once the time constants are fixed, the system's behavior is modulated by the balance $\beta$ and by the gain $k$. $\beta$ determines the position of the zero of $G(s,k,\beta)$,

 The zero has positive real part for $\beta > 0.5$, {i.e. when} the contribution of the positive feedback component is sufficiently strong.
-Combined with a large gain $k$, the zero acts as an ``attractor" for the closed-loop poles, to guarantee (a controlled) instability of the unsaturated closed loop equilibrium (for $r =0$).
+Combined with a large gain $k$, looking at the root locus of the linearized closed loop, the zero acts as an ``attractor" for the closed-loop poles, to guarantee (a controlled) instability of the unsaturated closed loop equilibrium (for $r =0$).
 This zero and its modulation via $\beta$ is the fingerprint of the mixed feedback amplifier.
 It {guarantees robust} modulation between the stable regime and the unstable/oscillatory regime of the closed-loop system.

 {For all $\beta\in[0,1]$, $G(s,k,\beta)$ is a stable} transfer function therefore the closed loop remains stable for sufficiently small gain $k$, as certified by the following theorem. \begin{theorem} For any constant $r$ and any $\beta\in[0,1]$, the system \eqref{sys:mixed_feedback} is 0-dominant with $\lambda=0$ for any gain $0 \leq k < \overline{k}_0 $ given by